ndronos/c-nomorph/HowStufWorks.md

 While they exist, local variables love in the system stack.

 Note that there is no ; after () in the first line.
+If you accidentally putone in, you will get a huge cascade of error messages from the compiler that make no sense.

 (HowStuffWorks, 2017) pp. 5 & 12